UWSEDS-aut17/groupby/docs/data.md

 #Requirements

 We would need anonymyzed data to analyse usage statistics on different social media.
 We are planning to use our own social media data to address the project questions.
+However, since the app is meant for personal use, we need to anonymize ever data set flowing into the system.

 Facebook: You can download a dump of your facebook usage data from Facebook website.